-The Nevada Division of Minerals (the Division), a part of the Commission on Mineral Resources (CMR), is charged by statute to encourage and assist in the responsible exploration for and the production of minerals, oil, gas, and geothermal energy, which are economically beneficial to the State.
-The seven-member CMR is a public body appointed by the Governor to adopt regulations, formulates administrative policies for the Division, and advises the Governor and Legislature on policy relating to mineral resources.
-The Division focuses its efforts on four main areas: industry relations and public affairs, abandoned mine lands, regulation of oil, gas, and geothermal drilling activities and well operations, dissolved mineral resource exploration, and minerals education.
+The Nevada Division of Minerals (the Division), a part of the Commission on Mineral Resources (Commission), is charged by statute to encourage and assist in the responsible exploration for and the production of minerals, oil, gas, and geothermal energy which are economically beneficial to the State; to provide for public safety by identifying, ranking and securing dangerous conditions at mines that are no longer operating; and to collect and disseminate information on exploration, production and related topics.
+The sevenmember Commission is a public body appointed by the Governor to adopt regulations, formulate administrative policies for the Division, and advise the Governor and Legislature on policy relating to mineral resources.
+The Division focuses its efforts on three main areas: collection and dissemination of educational information, inventory and securing of abandoned mine hazards, regulation of oil, gas, and geothermal drilling activities, and dissolved mineral resource exploration.

 The Division's Abandoned Mine Lands (AML) program addresses public safety by identifying and ranking dangerous conditions at mines that are no longer operating and by securing dangerous mine openings.
-The Division is focused on the physical safety while the Nevada Division of Environmental Protection is focused on the environmental concerns.
+The Division is focused on physical safety while the Nevada Division of Environmental Protection is focused on sites with environmental hazard concerns.
 Both programs continually urge the public to recognize and avoid hazardous abandoned mines.